 Medicaid Value Management Data

 The Iowa Medicaid Value Management program utilizes quality measures developed by the Agency for Healthcare Research and Quality (AHRQ) to evaluate the alignment of care received by Iowas adult Medicaid members with best practice standards.
-First quarter, SFY 13, data is now available.
-Points of interest include interventions taken by the IME, the Iowa Department of Public Health and March of Dimes appear to be having positive impacts on low birth weight babies in the Medicaid population.
 Read more at Medicaid Value Management: Realizing the fiscal value of quality care.

 To subscribe to this page's updates, please Log In.